Keck I and Keck II, with possible trades for SUBARU time.

 confirmation that appropriate arrangements have been made.

-at the prime focus and Cassegrain focus but project advocates must justify the request
+focus and Cassegrain focus but project advocates must justify the request in the proposal.

-in the proposal.
-Secondary instruments should be requested only if they are
+Secondary instruments should be requested only if they are integral to the program

 Proposals for 200-inch time in support of Large Projects may be submitted.
 See

-Please note that P200 Large Project proposals may not be combined with Keck proposals,
+IMPORTANT: P200 Large Project proposals may no longer be combined with Keck proposals,

 but must instead be separate, distinct proposal submissions.